-Don’t discount a silk scarf as a pointless outfit addition though, as it’s a useful power accessory you can use come work or play; wear one as a neckerchief with jeans and a tee or twist and knot it in your hair, like a headband, to make it fashion.
+Don’t discount a silk scarf as a pointless outfit addition though - it’s a useful power accessory you can use come work or play; wear one as a neckerchief with jeans and a tee or twist and knot it in your hair, like a headband.
 The uses are endless.

 Pull together in pink

-All-pink is bold but Princess Margaret pulls hers together with a co-ordinating scarf and neutral accessories – and this season, it’s never been more in.
+Wearing an all-pink outfit is bold, but Princess Margaret pulls hers together with a co-ordinating scarf and neutral accessories – and brights are in this season so take note.

 Follow the same rules with a suit in the same shade for a pulled-together look.

-Along with leopard print, Princess Margaret loved a bit of zebra print too; she treated it like a neutral, shunning classic camels or blacks for a leopard print coat.
+Along with leopard print, Princess Margaret loved a bit of zebra print in her ensembles too.
+She treated it like a neutral wardrobe staple, shunning classic camels or blacks for a leopard print coat.

-Since animal print is a big trend for A/W, indulge your wilder side with an animal print shoe, shirt or coat.
+Animal print has been a huge trend in 2019, so work it like Margaret and indulge your wilder side with an animal print shoe, shirt or coat.
 Experiment with the different patterns to find your style animal.

 Always pack a kaftan

 What is a beach holiday without a kaftan?
-You’ve Princess Margaret to thank for that handy throw on anything hol essential – they became popular after she was pictured wearing one, nearly always, on holiday in Mustique.
+You’ve Princess Margaret to thank for that handy throw-it-on summer essential – they became popular after she was pictured wearing one on holiday in Mustique.
 It’s a great addition to your holiday wardrobe, and can be worn as a cover-up for day or with heels and jewels for night.

 Experiment with prints for eveningwear

-It can be easy to rely on an LBD for an event or occasion; however, Princess Margaret often opted for a pattern instead of plain.
+It can be easy to rely on an LBD for an event or special occasion, yet Princess Margaret often opted for a pattern instead of plain shades.
 Polka dot, floral stripes, she wore them all.

 Next time you’re planning a big event outfit, think about trying something a little more unexpected – you can keep the colours subdued if you’re not a print aficionado.